GoloByte/BookService/README.md

 # BookService
+About
 Import and lend books.
-Concurrency pattern db, rest API, controller IT
+Concurrency pattern db, rest controller test with spring restclient and also mockmvc

 ## 1. Setup local dev